sinch/ios-call-your-twitter-friends/README.md

 ```
 ![call-out](img/Call-out.png)

-That's it!
-You've created an app that helps users call their Twitter friends.
+Congrats!
+You've created a basic app that lets users call people they follow on Twitter.
 As you can see, it's simple to integrate Sinch into your app.
-There are a few ways that you can improve on this app, but it gets the job done.

-One feature you would want to add to this app is Managed Push.
-You can learn more about Managed Push with SinchService [here](https://github.com/sinch/ios-managedpush-with-sinchservice).
-You can also find more Sinch tutorials on the [Sinch Tutorial Site](https://www.sinch.com/tutorials/) or on [Sinch's Github](https://github.com/sinch).
-Of course, you can also find us on Twitter @SinchDev.
+One feature you might want to add to this app is Managed Push. ([Learn more about Managed Push with SinchService](https://github.com/sinch/ios-managedpush-with-sinchservice).)
+You can also find more Sinch tutorials on the [Sinch tutorial site](https://www.sinch.com/tutorials/) or on [Sinch's GitHub](https://github.com/sinch).
+Of course, you can also find us on Twitter [@SinchDev](https://twitter.com/sinchdev).